salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

 *To render a surface, you first need to create a surface.*

 A 3D Surface (or manifold or mesh) is a digital representation of a 3D object (like a sphere or prism).
 These digital surfaces are made up of Vertices and Faces (1).
-This differs from a digital volume which is essentially a [cuboid](https://en.wikipedia.org/wiki/Cuboid) made up of smaller cuboids (voxels).
+This differs from a digital volume, which is essentially a [cuboid](https://en.wikipedia.org/wiki/Cuboid) made up of smaller cuboids (voxels).
 { .annotate }

 1. There are edges, too, but we won't worry about the edges right now.